I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddstor/ns-ntddstor-_storage_property_query.md

 ## Members

-`AdditionalParameters`

-Contains an array of bytes with additional input parameters that are needed for the <b>PropertyId</b> query.
-Not all <b>PropertyId</b> values require additional input parameters.

 `PropertyId`

 Indicates whether the caller is requesting a device descriptor, an adapter descriptor, a write cache property, a device unique ID (DUID), or the device identifiers provided in the device's SCSI vital product data (VPD) page.
 For a list of the property IDs that can be assigned to this member, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff566996">STORAGE_PROPERTY_ID</a>.